- Understanding climate change impacts on agricultural ecosystems in sub Saharan Africa

 - What is the impact of future climate change in West Africa on subsistence agriculture?

-The methods will be centred around simulations with and data assimilation into the JULES, the joint UK land environment simulator, version 4.6, which includes a crop growth model.
-The work will explore using a range of different data at 1km resolution (e.g. soil, vegetation, surface temperature).
-First past impacts of climate variability will be explored.
-Using data from the past decades and data assimilation the model will be calibrated for West Africa.
-This then allows to explore the impact of future climate change using simulated climate for the next decades.
+The methods will be centred around simulations with and data assimilation into JULES, the joint UK land environment simulator, version 4.6, which includes a crop growth model.
+The work will use a range of different data at 1km resolution (e.g. soil, vegetation, surface temperature).
+First, past impacts of climate variability will be explored.
+Using data from recent decades and data assimilation, the model will be calibrated for West Africa.
+This then allows the impact of future climate change to be explored using simulated climate for future decades.
 Results will be written up for publication in scientific journals.

 Training and Skills

 Throughout the PhD, training will progress from core to specific research skills.
 Specific training will be provided in programming, computer skills and data analysis.
 For data processing, training will be given on a data processing chain, in particular training on the use of linux systems, compilers (through the University of Leicester High Performance training courses) and the ferret and ‘R’ software packages – through participation in an ‘R’ training course as applicable.
 Specific training on land surface and JULES modelling will be achieved through engagement in annual JULES workgroup meetings and training in the Met-Office ROSE simulation system.